 Archive for the ‘computers-R-stupid’ Category

 The Story of ORCH5 (via Cosmic) How an orchestral stab from The Firebird Suite became a hiphop staple.
-Interesting tracing of cultural currents even if you don't buy the thesis of a "fundamental epistemological crisis that besets Western music."
+Thoughtful tracing of cultural currents even if you don't buy the thesis of a "fundamental epistemological crisis that besets Western music."
 Was intrigued to learn about the role of White Noise's David Vorhaus (he digitized the sample in the late '70s) and the happy accident of a pricy Fairlight synth (which contained ORCH5) being in the studio when Arthur Baker and Afrika Bambaataa went in to record "Planet Rock."

 FAIR (Fairness and Accuracy in Reporting) notes that the Washington Post Ran 16 Negative Stories on Bernie Sanders in 16 Hours.
 That's the same Jeff Bezos-owned news entity that's currently peddling Russian conspiracy garbage. (hat tip Lambert)